loren-murphy/WatsonEventBuddy/README.md

 In the CONVERSATION_URL value, change to `https://xxxxxx.mybluemix.net/api/message`, where "xxxxxx" is the hostname of your NodeRed application.
 This comes from the NodeRed url where you created your NodeRed flow.
 Do not include "/red/#.
-Also changeYour values will be different.
+Your values will be different.

 <p align="center">
   <img width="500" height="100" src="images/frontend/ConvoURL.png">